Who was Betty Hardwick?

 Am I eligible to receive services?

-Contact us for an assessment to see if you meet our priority population as defined by the Department of State Health Services.
+Contact us for an assessment to see if you meet our priority population as defined by the Health and Human Services Commission.
 Priority population is diagnosis of bipolar disorder, major depression and schizophrenia.

 How can I receive services?